carmen-chau/StreetWhisperCode/README.md

 # StreetWhisperCode
-A github directory storing the code for the STREET Whisper Transcription Application
+A github directory storing the code for the STREET Whisper Transcription/Translation Application

+# Description of folder structure
+Currently there are 2 different Python file one can run.

+Note: Both files utilizes a locally downloaded Whisper model (.pt file).
+Since this file is too large to upload onto Github...

+File #1: ```whisper_no_diarization.py``` is a file that ONLY transcribes/translates the audio file.
+It does NOT provide speaker diarization.
+File #2: ```whisper_with_diarization.py``` is a file that, on top of what #1 does, ALSO does speaker diarization. ```whisper_with_diarization.py``` uses an additional file called ```merge_timestamps.py``` for speaker diarization.
+It also uses an additional file called ```config.yaml``` that contains the dependencies needed to load the diarization pipeline locally from Pyannote.

 # Instructions for running the code
 Note: The instructions will most likely differ between Macbooks and Windows.
 Currently, we only have instructions for running on a Macbook.